-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018

-Upon member request or recommendation from the nurse, primary care provider or service coordinator for a therapy assessment, the managed care organization authorizes appropriate hours based on physician orders on the service plan.
+Upon member request or recommendation from the nurse, primary care provider or service coordinator for a therapy assessment, the managed care organization (MCO) service coordinator must work with the member to select a provider for the assessment.
+The assessment must be submitted by the provider for the MCO to authorize service hours based on physician orders and medical necessity (MN) review.
+Any therapy for the management of a chronic condition must be included on the individual service plan (ISP).

-6320 Responsibilities of Licensed Therapists in SPW
+6320 Responsibilities of Licensed Therapists in STAR+PLUS HCBS Program

-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018